How much does a nanny cost?

 One of the biggest factors in how much you’ll pay for a nanny is where you live.
 Hourly rates for nannies vary widely from one community to the next.
 Those living in areas with a higher cost of living generally pay more for nanny services than in lower-priced areas.
 Competition can also be a factor.
 Cities with fewer experienced, well-qualified nannies will pay them more than in places where competition isn’t quite so fierce.

-According to our 2019 Cost of Care survey, Midwestern states like Nebraska, Iowa and Kansas are among the most affordable places to hire a nanny, whereas East Coast states like Massachusetts, New Jersey and Connecticut are among the least affordable.
+According to our 2020 Cost of Care survey, New Jersey, Maryland, Alaska, Connecticut and North Dakota are among the most affordable places to hire a nanny, whereas Mississippi, New Mexico, Arkansas, Arizona and Florida are among the least affordable.
 But rates can vary widely within states and even zip codes.

 Beyond cost of living, commuting can also play a role, says Emily Dills, CEO of Seattle Nanny Network.